 Generic questions attract generic prospects.
 Specific questions demonstrate expertise and attract serious buyers.

-Mistake #3: No Staff Guidance
+Mistake #3: No Clear Booth Strategy

 Your booth team reads the form for the first time when prospects hand it back.
 They don't know that "0-3 month timeline" plus "decision maker" plus "specific budget range" means a hot lead that needs a call tomorrow.